mik-tf/tfcloud-marketplace/README.md

 - **Cloud Users**: End users deploying applications
 - **Cloud Providers**: Node operators providing infrastructure
-- **Cloud Operators**: Dashboard operators managing the marketplace
+- **Cloud Operators**: Marketplace administrators who deploy and manage the platform

+**Note**: The Cloud Operator role should only be assigned to trusted administrators who deploy the marketplace.
+This role has full administrative access to the platform and controls which users can become cloud providers.

 ## Getting Started